tomwcodes/dashcamfinder/memory.md

 - Sorting options by popularity, price, rating, and release date
 - Two view modes: table view (without images) and grid view (with images)
 - Enhanced table view with separate columns for brand and resolution for better data organization
+- Horizontal rating stars layout for improved readability and user experience
 - URL parameter management for shareable filtered views
 - Dynamic SEO updates (title, meta description)
 - Fallback to localStorage cache if JSON file can't be loaded